alexfertel/nanomachine/README.md

 is intentionally small and is planned to remain as such.
 They are state machines, and that's it.

-If you need to implement an FSM for a piece of application logic and don’t have time to learn a DSL or design many types, `nanomachine` lets you get the job done with a few lines.
+If an FSM needs to be implemented for a piece of application logic and there is no time to learn a DSL or design many types, `nanomachine` can get the job done with a few lines.

-If you need guarded transitions or hierarchical states this crate is not for you.
+If guarded transitions or hierarchical states are needed, this crate is not the right tool.

 Note that machines are not thread-safe; this may change in future versions.

 ## Installation

-Add this crate to your `Cargo.toml`:
+Add this crate to the `Cargo.toml`:

 ```toml
 [dependencies]